 Huyana Picchu trek is not recommended for people with a fear of heights.
 The trail is very steep in some places, immediately after the summit where the trails descend through a series of steep and narrow stone steps.

-To trek Huyana Picchu you must be in Machu Picchu wih a specific combination ticket for both – Machu Picch and Huyana Picchu.
+📍 INSIDER TIP: To trek Huyana Picchu you must be in Machu Picchu wih a specific combination ticket for both – Machu Picch and Huyana Picchu.
 Make sure you book your tickets well in advance.
-There are limited to 400 tickets per day with 200 tickets allocate for the 7-8 am entrance and 200 tickets for the 10-11 am entrance.
+There are limited to 400 tickets per day with 200 tickets allocated for the 7-8 am entrance and 200 tickets for the 10-11 am entrance.
 Book in advance your official ticket to enter the citadel of Machu Picchu and to hike the Huyana Picchu.

 Located 400 kilometers north of Lima is the city of Huaraz.
 It is a gateway to some of Peru’s most remarkable natural scenery, in Huascaran National Park and the Cordillera Blanca mountain range.
 Some of the best Peru treks are here, such as the Huayhuash Circuit and Santa Cruz Trek.

 Huaraz has grown in popularity as a hiking destination in recent years, and the good news is that it is a cheaper and less crowded alternative to the Cusco area.